 | Eligibility | Broad | Requires CBP approval |

 If you already have Global Entry, you probably do not need MPC (though it doesn't hurt to have both).
-But if you do NOT have Global Entry — whether because you haven't applied, you're waiting for approval, or you don't want to pay for it — MPC is the obvious choice.
-It is free and it works.
+But if you do NOT have Global Entry — either because you haven't applied, you're waiting for approval, or you don't want to pay for it then MPC is the obvious choice.
+It is free, and it works.

 Why Don't More People Use It?

-Honestly?
 Most people don't know it exists.
-CBP doesn't market it well, travel agents rarely mention it, and the name "Mobile Passport Control" doesn't exactly scream "download me."
-But the people who use it swear by it.
-The MPC lines at most airports are dramatically shorter than the general entry lines.
+CBP doesn't market it well.
+But at the end of the day, the MPC lines at most airports are shorter than the general entry lines.

 - Add family members to your profile.
-One device can handle a whole family — you do not need a phone per person.
+One device profile can handle a whole family, so you do not need a profile per person.

 - Submit your declaration after you land (or shortly before).
 The QR code is valid for 4 hours.
 If you submit too early, it may expire before you reach the booth.